Cisco-UKI-DevX/Industrial-Network-Director-Ansible-Discovery/README.md

 ## Steps:

-1. The first step to using this project is to build our csv file which will input into the playbook when it is run.
+Step 1: The first step to using this project is to build our csv file which will input into the playbook when it is run.
 We have included a sample csv in the project files, each line CSV will correspond to a discovery profile.
 An example format of a csv file can be seen below and also in the 'devices.csv' file within the repo.
 A brief overview of the files contents can be seen below.

 ```"name;accessProfileId;protocol;startip;endip;netmask"
 name;accessProfileId;protocol;startip;endip;netmask